 By default tools and sites are configured so that access is granted to all HUB members.
 In some cases it is desired to restrict access to either a tool or site to a subset of the HUB membership.
 The keywords restrictedToUsers and restrictedToGroups provide a mechanism to apply restrictions accordingly.
-Each keyword should be followed by a list of comma separated values of userids (logins) or groupids (as declared when creating a new HUB group).
-If user or group restrictions have been declared upon invocation of submit a comparison is made between the restrictions and userid and group memberships.
-If both user and group restrictions are declared the user restriction will be applied first, followed by the group restriction.
+Each keyword should be followed by a list of comma separated values

-In addition to applying user and group restrictions another mechanism is provided by the executableClassificationsAllowed keyword in the sites configuration file.
+In addition to applying user and group restrictions another mechanism is provided by the executable ClassificationsAllowed keyword in the sites configuration file.
 In cases where the executable program is not pre-staged at the remote sites the executable needs to be transferred along with the user supplied inputs to the remote site.
 Published tools will have their executable program located in the /apps/tools/revision/bin directory.
 For this reason submitted programs that reside in /apps are assumed to be validated and approved for execution.
 The same cannot be said for programs in other directories.
 The common case where such a situation arises is when a tool developer is building and testing within the HUB workspace environment.
 To grant a tool developer the permission to submit such arbitrary applications the site configuration must allow arbitrary executables and the tool developer must be granted permission to send files from their \$HOME directory.
 Discrete permission can be granted on a file by file basis in appaccess.dat.